Toronto Zoo Vaccination Policy

 - Yes – your Toronto Zoo is continuously reviewing our health and safety policies in order to provide safe and healthy environment for all to enjoy.
 With the recent implementation of Ontario Regulation 364/20, requiring vaccination policies be instituted for certain high-risk settings, our Zoo has decided to implement a vaccine policy for our guest and members in a greater effort to safeguard our staff, volunteers, guests, our COVID-19 susceptible animals and our broader community.
-We will be implementing a site-wide mandatory vaccine policy for all guests, members contractors, vendors and business partners who are eligible to receive the approved COVID-19 vaccines beginning October 25, 2021.
+This mandatory vaccine policy for all guests, members contractors, vendors and business partners who are eligible to receive the approved COVID-19 vaccines is now in effect.

 - Why is the Toronto Zoo now extending its mandated vaccine policy to include guests, members, contractors, vendors and business partners?

 - Our decision to implement this policy is based on many factors, including our responsibility to ensure the safety and protection of our staff, our guests and our animals.
 As a science-based institution, we fully support the evidence that vaccination protects individuals from serious illness and COVID-19 spread.
 It is also important to understand that some of our animals are susceptible to COVID-19 illness, including gorillas, orangutans, tigers and lions.
 We must do everything we can to protect our animals and in particular, endangered species from developing illness due to COVID-19.

 The scientific-evidence is clear that vaccines work to save lives.
 Ensuring high rates of vaccination remains one of the most important tools we can deploy to protect each other, our COVID-19 susceptible animals, and our community.

 - Who is considered fully vaccinated (this includes those that were vaccinated outside of Canada)?